Bubbles (band)

-Bubbles was a Swedish Euro-Dance group, also known as Bless.
-The group's original lineup consisted of Mari Caroline Ljungström (born 26 June 1987), twin sisters Patricia and Sandra Joxelius (born 7 April 1987), Jenny (Yenny) Andersén (born 10 October 1988), and Hannah Steffenburg (born 14 April 1988).
+Bubbles was a Swedish Eurodance group, also known as Bless.
+The group's original lineup consisted of Caroline Ljungström (born 26 June 1987), twin sisters Patricia and Sandra Joxelius (both born 7 April 1987), Jenny (Yenny) Andersén (born 10 October 1988), and Hannah Steffenburg (born 14 April 1988).

 History

 Beginning

 The five girls of Bubbles met while attending dance classes a few years back.
 After a while their dance teacher, who is also a well known TV show host, was discussing young talents with a few friends and music producers.
 The producers were looking for a young band with star quality, and she told them about those five charming talented dance girls.
 Their charm, talent and enthusiasm led producer and songwriter team of John Ballard and Alban Herlitz to approach the girls and their families and ask a simple question: ”Would you like to make a record with us?”

 The girls did some singing with the internationally successful Tuff Studios (Ace of Base) and everyone was overwhelmed with their singing qualities.
 They had spotted a five girl strong team with both choreographing and singing skills – and they had star quality too.